Wyndham Clark Betting Profile: The Sentry - PGA TOUR

 Clark's Best Finishes

-- Clark, who participated in 28 tournaments last season, secured two wins with four top-five finishes and seven finishes in the top 10.
+- Clark took part in 28 tournaments last season, picking up two wins with four top-five finishes and seven finishes in the top 10.

-- Last season Clark had two wins, with one of them coming at the Wells Fargo Championship, where he shot -19.
+- Last season, one of Clark's two wins came when he shot -19 at the Wells Fargo Championship.

-- Clark accumulated 1944 points last season, which placed him fifth in the FedExCup standings.
+- With 1944 points last season, Clark ranked fifth in the FedExCup standings.

 Clark's Strokes Gained Rankings